 This camera is small; it reminds me of a bar of soap in my hand.
 Its design is so modern that if you took this camera out in public nobody would give it a second glance because they’d think it was digital.

 This is my second Stylus Epic Zoom 80.
-I gave my first one away several years ago and missed it, so when I came upon another for cheap recently (ahh, supply and demand) I nabbed it.
+I gave my first one away several years ago and missed it, so when I came upon another at a reasonable price I nabbed it.
 I immediately put a roll of Kodak T-Max 400 through it.
 When the film came back from the processor, I was reminded of this camera’s two big flaws.

-Flaw #2: The lens has a tendency to produce a curved flare in the image’s corners.
-I can’t figure out what lighting conditions bring this on, but it happened on at least one shot on every roll with both of my Stylus Epic Zoom 80s.
+Flaw #2: The camera has a tendency to produce a curved flare in the image’s corners.
 The camera forums are full of stories from other users who experienced this problem.
 Some theories blame the lens, saying this is a form of flare.
 Others say that the seal around the lens fails with time and leaks light.

 Another issue that doesn’t quite rise to the level of Flaw: At full zoom, the lens goes a little soft.
 The zoom isn’t that deep anyway, so I hardly use it.
 When I want a tighter shot I just move in closer.